-In order to know how much a transfer will cost you, you’ll have to first open an account with the provider.
-It is important to note that the currency converter on their website only gives you the mid-market exchange rates but doesn’t indicate how much you’ll pay for the transaction.
+OFX makes its money from a percentage markup charged on top of the mid-market rate.
+In order to know how much money will be exchanged, customers are required to first open an account with the provider.
+It is important to note that the OFX currency converter tool will present the mid-market exchange rate, without including any indication of how much will be deducted as a mark-up.

-In an environment where money transfer service providers are diversifying their sending options, OFX has maintained bank transfers as the only way to send and receive money.
-This product structuring certainly limits some customers, but to the market that OFX targets, online sellers and businesses, their offering is attractive.
+In an ever-evolving money transfer industry, in which companies are constantly diversifying sending options, OFX has remained steadfast on their decision to keep bank transfers as the only way to send and receive money.
+This product structuring certainly limits some customers, but most business customers are happy with this set up.

-What OFX have done differently is that within the bank transfer service, they have diversified the options to cater to a variety of needs and preferences.
-The following are the transfer products and services OFX offers its customers.
+What OFX have done differently is that within their bank transfer service, the company can offer multiple options that cater to a variety of preferences and financial needs.
+These are:

-In general, transfers to North America, Oceania, and Europe can arrive the same day or the following day.
-On the hand, transfers to Asia, Africa, and South America may take two days or more.
-In one case cited by a customer, a transfer to Hong Kong took up to 5 days to reach the recipient’s account.
-Bank holidays, weekends, and the currencies involved also determine the speed of transfer.
+In general, transfers to North America and Europe can arrive the same day or the following day; whereas transfers to Asia, Africa and South America are more likely to take up to 2 days to arrive.
+Bank holidays, weekends and currency pairings also determine the speed of an international transfer.